eCook

 What should be prepared from my kitchen to make Ostrich Stew & Cheesy Onion Bread?

-Bell Pepper, Bell Peppers, Buttermilk, Carrot, Flour Mix, Free-range Ostrich Chunks, Fresh Thyme, Grated Mozzarella & Cheddar Cheese, Leeks, Mixed Seeds, Ostrich, Red Wine, Spring Onion, Spring Onions, Tomato Paste
+Bell Pepper, Buttermilk, Carrot, Flour Mix, Free-Range Ostrich Strips, Grated Mozzarella & Cheddar Cheese, Leek, Mixed Seeds, Ostrich, Red Wine, Spring Onion, Thyme, Tomato Paste

 How many calories does Ostrich Stew & Cheesy Onion Bread have?